 - Group therapy

-The Importance of Dual Diagnosis Treatment
+Dual Diagnosis Treatment for Opioid Rehab

-Also, it’s very common for individuals who are abusing substances to be doing so because of an unknown underlying mental health issue.
+Also, it’s very common for individuals who are abusing substances to be doing so because of an unknown underlying mental health disorder.
 This means that their substance abuse partially grows out of an attempt to self-medicate.
 Unfortunately, this approach doesn’t address the mental health issue and worsens the individual’s addiction.

 - Bipolar disorder

-Introducing Northern Illinois Recovery Center
+Receive Opioid Addiction Treatment at Northern Illinois Recovery Center

 - Professional assessment